gvwilson/thirdbit/src/fiction/santas/index.md

 A robotic version of himself raised a hand.
 Finner waved back uncertainly.
-The robot wore the face he he saw in the mirror every morning, and its arms had skin, but its torso and legs were just metal plates, gears, and cables.
+The robot wore the face he saw in the mirror every morning, and its arms had skin, but its torso and legs were just metal plates, gears, and cables.